gautammenghani/gautammenghani/README.md

 ### Hi there 👋
 I am an engineer working on solving real problems.
 - 🔭 I’m currently working on linux kernel.
-- 🌱 My areas of interest are: Operating systems and security
+- 🌱 My areas of interest are: Operating systems and software security
 <!--
 **gum3ng/gum3ng** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.